smart-on-fhir/health-cards/docs/index.md

 }
 ```

-And a payload like thath includes any required claim types as full URL keys on the `claims.id_token` object:
+And a payload like that includes any required claim types as full URL keys on the `claims.id_token` object:
 ```json
 {
   "iss": "<<Public URL for Verifier>>",